What is the northernmost city in the world?

 According to the 2006 Canadian census, Alert is home to only five permanent residents, but the presence of a military intelligence facility adds 74 more temporary residents.

-The warmest month, July, has an average temperature of 3.4 °C (38.1 °F), with only July and August averaging above freezing.
-Only 28 frost free days during an average summer.
-This makes Alert some of the coldest inhabited places on earth.
+The warmest month, July, has an average temperature of just 3.4 °C (38.1 °F), with only July and August averaging above freezing.
+There is only 28 frost free days during an average summer.
+This makes Alert some of the coldest inhabited places on Earth.